poonam-ux/Excel-kickstarter_data_organization_analysis/README.md

 ![](https://github.com/poonam-ux/Excel-kickstarter_data_organization_analysis/blob/main/visualizations/Excel_kickstarter_viz4.png)

 ## Limitations of dataset:
-* The dataset includes some projects that had a very low goal but a high pledged amount.
+* The dataset includes some projects that had a very low goal amount but a high pledged amount.
 These are the outliers for Percentage Funded.
 * Some of the categories/sub-categories don't have projects in all years/months, so there is no continuous relationship over the time.
 * One third of the projects come from a single category- theater.
 So, it limits the span of categories to choose from.